marko-mitic/WebApiSecurityCore/README.md

 *	Facebook Login
 * Etc.

-When an anonymous user sends a request to a web api controller/method that is annotated with [Authorize], the method should either return 401 Unauthorised response, together with a redirect link to a login/register page if applicable.
-This can be and external(Google, Facebook,Twiter..) or an internal authorization provider.
+When an anonymous user sends a request to a web api controller/method that is annotated with [Authorize], the method should return 401 Unauthorised response, together with a redirect link to a login/register page if applicable.
+This can be an external(Google, Facebook,Twiter..) or an internal authorization provider.
 When the user enters a u/p combination and successfully logs in, an authorization token is generated, typically with an expiry window, saved on the server and returned to the user.
 On subsequent requests, user needs to add the “Authorization” header, with <type> <token> for it’s value, ex :

 ```http
 Authorization: Bearer mZ1edKKACtPAb7zGlwSzvs72PvhAbGmB8K1ZrGxpcNM